-I thought it best to start off with a disclaimer so you know from the get-go that I am not a psychologist, not professionally trained in any way when it comes to psychology.
+I am not a psychologist, not professionally trained in any way when it comes to psychology.
 Everything I am sharing with you will either be something I have experienced for myself or will include a link to its source.

 Let’s Start With The Initial Question – What Is A Gratitude List?